amcq-expeed/OPNXT/docs/generated/PRJ-2025-0003/ProjectCharter.md

 ## Project Overview
 - Title: Docs Project
-- Generated: 2025-09-24T19:42:11.212345Z
+- Generated: 2025-09-25T12:07:57.617627Z

 ## Purpose and Justification
-The project aims to create documentation for testing procedures to ensure clarity and consistency in testing practices.
+The project aims to create documentation for testing purposes, ensuring clarity and accessibility for users.

 ## Objectives
 - Define the main goal, stakeholders, and timeline.